DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - NoLockPicking v2

-*Removes the lock picking mini-game (annoying) from the game and now actually uses your lockpicking skill to open doors and chests.*
+*Removes the lock picking mini-game (annoying) from the game and now actually uses your lockpicking skill to open doors and chests.
+Your lockpicks' breaking rate is also being affected by your skills.*

 ### [Reading is Good](https://www.nexusmods.com/skyrimspecialedition/mods/42026)